 Although he retired from the practice of medicine, he never retired from service to the Lord.
 Known always for his quiet faith, generous spirit, and heart for Christ, Dr. Frankum‘s service to Christ never faded.
 When he moved to Heber Springs he became a member of the Heber Springs First Baptist Church and served the Lord as his health would allow.

-Page 2 of 2 - His love and devotion to God was evidenced in every aspect of his life, but none more than the way he loved and adored his family.
+His love and devotion to God was evidenced in every aspect of his life, but none more than the way he loved and adored his family.
 Dr. Frankum honored and loved the Lord Jesus Christ first, others second, and always himself third.
 This kind, modest servant of God will be missed by so many but none more than the family whom he loved most dearly on this Earth.

 Dr. Frankum was preceded in death by his parents.

 He is survived by his wife of 46 years, Amelia Williams Frankum of Heber Springs, two daughters, who were his greatest source of pride, Kendrick Frankum Thompson and husband, Tommy, of Memphis, Tennessee and Dr. Caroline Frankum Carlton and husband, Heath, of Batesville, three beloved grandchildren, Sumner Thompson, Lizzie Thompson, and Emma Carlton.
 Also surviving are his brother, Dr. Charles Frankum and wife, Linda, of Memphis and a sister Carol Frankum Ross and husband, Bill of Blytheville, and a host of other relatives, family and friends too numerous to name.

 Friends visited at the funeral home Monday evening, 5:30-8:00 p.m.
 Funeral Services were 11:00 a.m.
 Tuesday at Newport First Baptist Church and interment followed in Heber Springs Cemetery at 3:00 p.m.